Ana Bărbosu: 2021

-Senior
+Senior gymnastics career

 2022

 Bărbosu became age-eligible for senior competition in 2022, and made her senior debut at the City of Jesolo Trophy, where she finished fourteenth in the all-around and eighth on the uneven bars.
 She then competed at the Osijek World Challenge Cup, where she won the gold medal on floor exercise, and took the bronze on balance beam behind Pauline Schäfer and Ana Đerek.
 At the European Championships in Munich, Bărbosu finished seventh in the all-around, fourth on floor, and eighth on the balance beam.
-Ana qualified to the beam final in first place.
+She qualified to the beam final in first place.
 In the floor final she scored a 13.633.
 Additionally, she helped Romania qualify a full team for the 2022 World Championships in Liverpool.
 In October Bărbosu competed at the Mersin Challenge Cup where she won gold on uneven bars, balance beam, and floor exercise.
 At the 2022 World Championships in Liverpool Bărbosu finished 20th in the all around final.

+2023

+Bărbosu competed at the 2023 European Championships where she helped Romania finish fifth as a team.
+Individually she finished ninth in the all-around and seventh on floor exercise.

+At the RomGym Trophy she placed first with her team, in the all-around and on the uneven bars.
+She also won a silver medal on balance beam.

+Later in the year, Bărbosu won her second Romanian national title in the all-around as well as a gold medal on the uneven bars and a fourth-place finish on the balance beam.

+She finished the year at the 2023 World Championships alongside Lilia Cosman, Amalia Ghigoarță, Sabrina Voinea, and Andreea Preda.
+During qualifications they finished tenth.
+Although they did not qualify for the team final, they qualified a team to the 2024 Olympic Games, a feat last achieved in 2012.
+Individually Bărbosu qualified to the all-around final where she finished twenty-third.